Blue And Pink Celestial Self Care CTA Instagram Post-1

 The Water Safety Group, explained....

-This group, the ‘water safety group’ [WSG], isn’t a new idea!
-The concept of the Water Safety Group was first outlined in the Department of Health’s HTM04-01 addendum and the subsequent revision of the HTM04-01 in 2016 provided updated guidance on the remit and aims of the group.
+This group, the ‘water safety group’ (WSG), isn’t a new idea!
+The concept of the WSG was first described in the Department of Health’s HTM04-01 2012 addendum and the subsequent revision of the HTM04-01 in 2016 provided updated guidance on the remit and aims of the group.

 Water Safety Group Guidance Documents